neondatabase/website/content/docs/guides/sequin.md

 As a first step, you need to connect your Neon database to Sequin as a target:

-1. In the Sequin Console, navigate to the Targets tab and click the + Add target button.
+1. In the Sequin Console, navigate to the **Targets** tab and click the **+ Add target** button.
 Enter the credentials for your database:
-   - You’ll find the host and database in the connection details tab of your Neon project dashboard.
+   - You’ll find the host and database on the **Connection Details** widget on your Neon project dashboard.
    - The port is `5432`
-   - Make sure you check the SSL option.
+   - Make sure you check the **SSL** option.
 (This is required by Neon.)
-   - Use the username and password for the sequin user you created earlier.
+   - Use the username and password for the `sequin` user you created earlier.
-2. Sequin will validate its connection to your Neon database and you’ll be able to Save.
+2. Sequin will validate its connection to your Neon database and you’ll be able to **Save**.

 Now, create a consumer to stream data from your Sync to your Neon database target.
 Consumers allow you to sync multiple sources into one Neon DB target:

-1. In the Sequin Console, navigate to the Consumers tab and click the + Add consumer button.
+1. In the Sequin Console, navigate to the **Consumers** tab and click the **+ Add consumer** button.
 2. Select your API provider (e.g. GitHub, Stripe, etc) and your Sync.
-3. Then select your Neon database for the target and enter the scheme (i.e. sequin) and table (i.e. records) you set up earlier.
+3. Then select your Neon database for the target and enter the schema (i.e., `sequin`) and table (i.e., `records`) you set up earlier.
-4. Sequin will confirm your database is configured properly - then click the Start consumer button.
+4. Sequin will confirm your database is configured properly - then click the **Start consumer** button.

 At this point, your API data should be flowing into Neon Postgres!
 Let's verify by querying the database.

 ## Query your API data in Neon Postgres

-In the Neon Console, open the SQL editor.
+In the Neon Console, open the **SQL Editor**.

 Verify data is being synced by running this query: